Series 1 - Episode 2

 - Steed delivers the familiar line from the colour Emma Peel episodes, "You're needed":

 - The TV Times accidentally printed the notice "(Carol White appears by permission of Independent Artists)" a week later, at the bottom of the listing for Square Root Of Evil.
-I assume it was broadcast in the end credits of this episode.
+According to the camera script, it was broadcast in the end credits of this episode.

 The London edition of TV Times for March 26-1 April 1961, when this episode was broadcast to the region nearly four month later, still did not have the notice about Carol White appearing by permission of Independent Artists.